 Most seed packets, garden books, and websites provide information about a plant's "Days to Maturity" This information is critical, as it tells you when to start growing your plant based on your particular location and climate.

 Plant maturity information tells you how long it takes from the time the seed is sown to the point when the plant is ready to set fruit or flower.
 It is a tool provided to help the gardener determine when to plant their vegetables and annual flowers so that the plant will successfully grow and produce in their garden.

 When to Start Counting the Days to Maturity

 There is no standard definition for when to start the countdown to plant maturity, but most sources agree on the following guidelines.

 - If you start the seed indoors and transplant it into your garden, start counting from when you transplant.
-This holds true for transplant you purchase, also.
+This also holds true for transplants you purchase.

 We rarely have ideal growing conditions, but given somewhat reasonable conditions, you can expect the number on the seed packet to be an accurate gauge.